-An experienced trial lawyer and litigator, Manuel Cachán has served as trial counsel in various significant and high-profile matters, including:
+An experienced trial lawyer and litigator, Manuel Cachán is Co-Head of the firm’s Trials Practice Group.
+He has served as trial counsel in various significant and high-profile matters, including:

-Manuel has been recognized by The American Lawyer, which named him “Litigator of the Week”; the Los Angeles Daily Journal, which included him in its list of “Top 20 Under 40” lawyers; Benchmark Litigation, which has designated him a “Local Litigation Star” for Los Angeles; Law360, which named him to its list of “Top Lawyers Under 40 in the Nation”; and Minority Corporate Counsel magazine, which listed him as one of twelve diverse “Rising Star” attorneys nationwide.
+Manuel has been recognized by The American Lawyer, which has named him “Litigator of the Week” and “Runner-Up Litigator of the Week”; the Los Angeles Daily Journal, which included him in its list of “Top 20 Under 40” lawyers; Benchmark Litigation, which has designated him a “Local Litigation Star” for Los Angeles, a “California Litigation Star” and a “National Practice Area Star” in product liability; Law360, which named him to its list of “Top Lawyers Under 40 in the Nation”; and Minority Corporate Counsel magazine, which listed him as one of twelve diverse “Rising Star” attorneys nationwide.

 In the last several years, Manuel has represented Fortune 500 companies before federal and state courts around the country in breach-of-contract litigations, securities and banking actions, product liability lawsuits, professional malpractice cases, and suits brought under California’s Unfair Competition Law.
 Examples include:

 Manuel has for many years taken an active role in the legal community.
 He has previously served as a member of the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California, which evaluates all candidates under consideration for a judicial appointment by the Governor.
-He currently serves on the Board of Governors of the Association of Business Trial Lawyers (ABTL) in Los Angeles.
+He is President of the Association of Business Trial Lawyers (ABTL) in Los Angeles.

 Manuel is a graduate of Harvard College and Harvard Law School.
 He was a Fulbright Fellow before enrolling in law school.
 Prior to beginning private practice, Manuel served as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the Ninth Circuit.